wp-plugins/newsletter/readme.txt

 * Added "negative" preference selection on email targeting
 * Improved the subscription during WordPress user registration

+= 3.0.7 =

+* Fixed a warning in WP 3.5
+* Fixed the visual editor on/off on composer panel

 = 3.0.6 =

 * Added file permissions check on diagnostic panel
 * Fixed the default value for "sex" on email at database level
 * Fixed the checking of required surname